SAP-samples/teched2023-AI267/README.md

 - [Exercise 2 - Predict the plane type of an aircraft](exercises/ex1/)
 - [Summary](exercises/ex2/)

+## Additional Exercises
+The following exercise is Advanced exercise where the Model Training can be scheduled automatically.
+However, you can perform this exercise already after Exercise 1.

 ## Contributing
 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) to understand the contribution guidelines.